Why outsource software development to Poland?

 In the OECD PISA 2015, Poland is ranked #11 in the World in fields of science and mathematics.

 Software Development in Poland

-Poland has gained strong tradition in software development.
+Poland has gained a strong tradition in software development.
 It’s the single best skill Poland is known for.
-As of 2017 the most known Poland’s export product is a masterpiece computer game: the Witcher 3.
+As of 2017, the most known Poland’s export product is a masterpiece computer game: the Witcher 3.

 Polish computer science teams from universities (mainly Warsaw University) are ranked regularly in the World’s top 10 (ACM ICPC, Top Coder).

 Poland is ranked #3 in the 2016 HackerRank's Global Ranking.

 Polish culture is not very known outside, but you can quickly discover there are no serious cultural gaps between Poland and Western countries.
 You don’t need to learn the culture to start working with Poles - it’s just strikingly similar.